 On March 13, 1991, the Authority entered into a construction and service agreement with Recycling Technologies, Inc. (RTI) for the design and construction of a regional recycling facility in Danbury, Connecticut.
-The facility remains the property of RTI; while certain recycling equipment with a cost of \$1.2 million purchased with grant funds remains the property of the Authority.
-The service agreement states that RTI shall operate, maintain and repair the facility for a term of 10 years beginning on the acceptance date, with options for extension.
-In June 2005 the Authority voted to exercise its second and final option to extend the agreement for an additional 5 years to February 16, 2013.
+In June 2005 the Authority voted to exercise its second and final option to extend that agreement for an additional 5 years to February 16, 2013.